 The revamped pro shop has more room for display and storage, offers improved sight-lines to the golf course and is much more inviting.
 Longenecker reports a “big uptick in club sales and club fitting.”

-Amy Teegarden, who retired as Helena’s Director of Parks & Recreation at the end of 2018, was instrumental in bringing the new building to fruition and recently reflected on the process.
+Amy Teegarden, who retired as Helena’s Director of Parks & Recreation at the end of 2018, was among those instrumental in bringing the new building to fruition.

 “Learning that we needed to invest more than $100,000 to make our existing building ADA-compliant – in addition to replacing the roofs — was really the pivot point for us in terms of conceiving the new clubhouse,” she said.
 “From the beginning, it was a very thoughtful, well-planned process that culminated in the clubhouse renovation/expansion and the opening of Muni’s.